heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.2 Sign-up with a GitHub

-In the sign-up page, click **Sign-up with GitHub** as the third-party application to create a DEV account.
+Click **Sign-up with GitHub** as the third-party application to create a DEV account on the sign-up page.

 ### 1.3 Authorize DEV to access your third-party application